Homeowners Insurance for Pit Bulls

 Home Insurance That Covers Pit Bulls: Bottom Line

-Pit bull owners can still find homeowners insurance, even if some providers make it harder.
-Companies like State Farm, Allstate and USAA don't automatically exclude pit bulls, and options like canine liability or umbrella policies can offer extra protection.
-The key is being proactive: understand your state's laws, highlight your dog's good behavior and shop around for breed-neutral insurers.
-With the right steps, coverage is possible.
+Pit bull owners can find homeowners insurance, though some providers make it harder.
+State Farm, Allstate and USAA don't exclude pit bulls, and canine liability or umbrella policies offer extra protection.
+Understand your state's laws, highlight your dog's good behavior and shop around for breed-neutral insurers to secure coverage.

 Can I get homeowners insurance if I have a pit bull?